slidevjs/slidev/custom/directory-structure.md

 Conventions: `index.html`

-The `index.html` provides the ability to inject some meta tags or scripts to the main `index.html`
+The `index.html` provides the ability to inject meta tags and/or scripts to the main `index.html`

-For example, define your `index.html` like this:
+For example, for the following custom `index.html`:

 ```html
 <!-- ./index.html -->